Christianity in Burkina Faso

+The Cathedral of Ouagadougou, a Roman Catholic church in Burkina Faso.

-Christianity is a minority religion in Burkina Faso.
-According to the 2019 census, 20.1% of the population were Roman Catholic, while 6.2% were Protestant; however, the exact percentages might be hard to accurately predict due to a high degree of syncretism that occurs in the country between Christians or Muslims and traditional indigenous beliefs.
+Christianity is the second largest religion in Burkina Faso, representing more than a quarter of the population (26.3%); 20.1% of the Christian population reports to be Roman Catholic while 6.2% self-describe as Protestant according to the 2019 census.
+However, exact percentages are difficult to accurately predict due to a high degree of syncretism that occurs in the country between Christianity, Islam, and traditional indigenous beliefs.